JiYongCho/jiyongcho.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Presenting work about planning tactics in self-directed learning at the ACM LAK 2024 🍡🌸
+Presenting work about online learners' planning tactics at the ACM LAK 2024 🍡🌸